IntersectMBO/plutus/docs/raml/README.md

 The analysis was later extended to handle single-variable polynomial bounds in [[HH2011](#hh2011)] and multi-variable polynomial bounds in [[HAH2012](#hah2012)].
-These extensions reduce polynomial bounds to collections of linear bounds, using a clever re-indexing techinque to deal with recursive invocation.
+These extensions reduce polynomial bounds to collections of linear bounds, using a clever re-indexing technique to deal with recursive invocation.
 This is important because analysis of non-linear functions is a very difficult task in general, whereas linear bounds can be dealt with using linear programming, which is